randym/axlsx/README.md

 [jurriaan](https://github.com/jurriaan) - for showing there is more than one way to skin a cat, and work with rows while you are at it.

-[joekain](https://github.com/joekain) - for keeping our refereneces working even in the double digits!
+[joekain](https://github.com/joekain) - for keeping our references working even in the double digits!

 #Copyright and License
 ----------